conda-forge/conda-forge.github.io/sphinx/src/maintainer/knowledge_base.rst

   automatically created for you too.
 - ``CC_FOR_BUILD``: C compilers targeting the build platform.
 - ``CXX_FOR_BUILD``: C++ compilers targeting the build platform.
+- ``CROSSCOMPILING_EMULATOR``: the emulator to use when emulating the target platform.
+This is usually set to the ``qemu`` binary for the host platform.

 This is all supported by two main conda-build features introduced in version 3: